anubhavpgit/anubhavpgit.github.io/content/posts/jude.md

 ***"How do I know that my data is secure and not being shared with third-party companies?"***

-As a complete product, I don't see Judestoring any of your personal information.
+As a complete product, I don't see Jude storing any of your personal information.
 All personal data would be encrypted and would not sent to the AI.
 The layer in between abstracts the data and sends only the necessary information to the AI.
 This is also why Jude would use your own AI `API Key.
 You can still rely on the default setting (using Jude’s default API key) if you don’t want to use your own API key.
 In any case, your data is secure and not shared with any third-party companies.

 The business plan never includes sharing your data with third-party companies for advertising or any other purposes.
 Even if you see ads on the platform, they are not based on your personal data.
 The ads are based on the content of the platform and are not targeted at you.